MedTaha4Ever/MrcMS/README.md

 A comprehensive Rental Car Management System built with Laravel 10, designed to streamline car rental operations with modern web technologies.
 This system provides a complete solution for managing rental vehicles, customers, and bookings with an intuitive and user-friendly web interface.

+🌍 **Multilingual Support**: The application is fully localized in French for Tunisia, making it perfect for Tunisian car rental businesses.

 > 🚀 **Live Demo**: A working demo is currently running and ready to explore!
 The application includes sample data for cars, clients, and reservations to help you get started quickly.

 ## Features